eronsaxon/eronsaxon.github.io/about.md

 <Br>

  Besides my previous work, I am also open and willing to learn new chemistry and opportunities.
-Feel free to contact if you are interested in hiring me
+If you are interested in hiring me, feel free to contact by e-mail.

 <Br>